twtcymru/documentation/ApprovedNewsAccounts.md

 If you need additional help getting set up on toot.wales email press@toot.wales

 ## Approved News Source Accounts
-The following news sources have been reviewed and approved for an account on toot.wales
+The following news sources have been reviewed and approved to post news stories directly to the local feed on toot.wales

 | Display Name  | Profile |
 | ------------- | ------------- |